codecraftingtools/codecraftingtools.github.io/_sources/workflow/workflow.rst.txt

 ========

-In a top-down workflow, the process starts with defining the high-level components and generalized data flow.
+In a top-down workflow, the process starts with defining the high-level components and describing how data flows between them.
 Development proceeds by progressively breaking down each component into smaller subcomponents and defining the data flow in more detail.
 The final step is actually implementing the primitive components.

 Define the Top-Level Components and Data Flow
 ---------------------------------------------

-The first step in a top-down workflow is to define the top-level components and how data flows between them.
-The application structure can be described directly using `Smidgen <smidgen>` and `Finch
-<finch>`, or by creating block diagrams using the `Hildegard
+The first step is to define the top-level components, the connections between them, and the direction of data flow.
+This application structure can be described directly using `Smidgen <smidgen>` and `Finch <finch>`, or by creating block diagrams using the `Hildegard
 <hildegard>` GUI application.

 .. image:: hildegard.png